When does Schizophrenia develop in Males? A Complete Guide!

 In this article we’ll discuss when does schizophrenia develop in males.
 We’ll also discuss the early warning signs of schizophrenia and why does it occur early in males as compared to females.

-Schizophrenia – a serious mental illness
+Schizophrenia – a serious mental issue

-Schizophrenia is a serious mental illness that can cause delusions, hallucinations and other cognitive problems.
+Schizophrenia is a serious mental problem that can cause delusions, hallucinations and other cognitive problems.
 It usually begins in late adolescence or early adulthood, with men typically developing the condition slightly earlier than women.
 The average age of onset for schizophrenia is around 25 years old.

 Schizophrenia and adolescence